uccser/cs-unplugged/docs/source/author/writing_guide.rst

 how to use the tag in a basic example.
 Some text tags also have required and/or optional tag parameters for further configuration.
-We link to Kordac documentation when listing their tags to prevent our documentation becoming out of date with Kordac updates.

 .. contents:: Text Syntax
   :local: